 At the beginning of the course all students work on a number of short scenes from contemporary scripts before moving onto Chekhov.

-Students then join those from the second year of the 2 Year Diploma course to perform pantomimes which tour local schools.
+Students then perform pantomimes which tour local schools.

 In the new year students begin with a Shakespeare workshop, exploring his first folio, before moving onto Shakespeare comedy and serious performances.
 The final performance block of the spring term is Restoration.

-The final term begins with a film/TV project and the Graduation Showcase before students join their colleagues on the 2 Year Diploma course for the Graduation Productions, playing at least one major role as close as possible to their likely casting in the profession.
+The final term begins with a film/TV project and the Graduation Showcase before students join their colleagues on the BA (Hons) course for the Graduation Productions, playing at least one major role as close as possible to their likely casting in the profession*.